ghchinoy/gemini-websockets-proxy/README.md

 ## Nodejs

 This is a variation of the proxy used for the [Gemini Multimodal Live Dev Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) but in NodeJS.

+## Frontend Examples

+A future placeholder for example frontends.

 # Disclaimer